 The Story of the Los Angeles Aqueduct

-The Los Angeles Aqueduct is one of the most important public works projects in the city’s history.
-Completed in 1913, it brought water from the Owens Valley to a rapidly growing Los Angeles and made large scale urban expansion possible.
+The Los Angeles Aqueduct transformed Southern California.
+Completed in 1913, the 233-mile gravity-fed system carried water from the Owens Valley to a rapidly growing Los Angeles and made possible the city's emergence as a major urban center.

 (1912)* - Owens River in the Owens Valley, showing a lone fisherman along its banks.